Contextual admissions policy

 Contextual offers

 A contextual offer is a reduced conditional offer to study at Nottingham.
 These offers are usually one grade lower than the entry requirements on our course pages, however this can vary for some courses.
-Eligibility is based on personal circumstances that may have restricted achievement at school or college.

 If our standard offer includes a specific subject grade, this will generally remain.
 For example, if the standard offer is AAB with an A in maths, the contextual offer would be ABB with an A in maths.

-There are no additional steps needed to receive a conditional offer, simply apply for an undergraduate course at the university through UCAS as usual.
+There are no additional steps needed to receive a contextual offer, simply apply for an undergraduate course at the university through UCAS as usual.
 If your UCAS application shows that you meet the criteria, we will automatically consider you for a contextual offer.

 Check if you're eligible